HuskerOnline - Final take: No excuses on this loss for Nebraska

 What I saw on Saturday

 ***Today, I would be very surprised if Luke McCaffrey doesn't get the start vs. Penn State.
 I thought Dedrick Mills said it best after the game about McCaffrey.
-He said the offense just runs at a faster pace when he's in.
+He said the offense just runs at a faster pace when he's in the game.
 They gave Martinez plenty of rope Saturday to get through his struggles, and the bottom line is he wasn't getting it done.

 Everything was hard for Martinez on Saturday.
-Even on some of the early success the offense had in the game, it required two straight fourth-down runs by Martinez to move the chains.
+Even on some of the early success the offense had in the game, it required two straight fourth-down Martinez runs to move the chains.

 ***Redshirt freshman Ronald Thompkins also did not travel.
 Word is he was out for internal discipline reasons.

-Fleming showed what type of guy he's going to be, it just comes easy for him.
+Fleming showed what type of guy he's going to be.
+It just comes easy for him.
 Betts also added two catches.
 Half the battle with this young group is getting them lined up.
 Catching the ball is the easy part.
-I think you are going to see the Huskers live with some of these mistakes because the bottom line is they are athletes and they need to be on the field.
+I think you will see the Huskers live with some of these mistakes because the bottom line is they are athletes, and they need to be on the field.

-***Hello Luke Reimer.
+***Hello, Luke Reimer.
 Now hand him a Blackshirt.
 10 tackles and a forced fumble was a nice way to start things out for him.
-He needs to be a starter going forward.
+He needs to be a starter.
 Also, Will Honas did not play Saturday due to injury.

 ***Safety Myles Farmer showed a lot of promise in his first start.
-This type of experience should go a long way and giving him a boost going forward.
+This type of experience should go a long way and giving him a boost in the future.

 The final grade out